Quickly exit this site by pressing the Escape key Leave this site

 3.13.4 Factors that the force should consider when deciding what would be a reasonable course of action in relation to an employee who has previously failed to attend a disciplinary meeting or hearing include past precedent for non-attendance within the force; the employee's reason for non-attendance; the employee's disciplinary and work record, seniority and length or service; the severity of the disciplinary issue; and any medical opinion on the employee's ability to attend the meeting.

-3.14.1 A flowchart outlining the stages of the disciplinary process is available.
+3.14.1 A flowchart is available outlining the stages of the disciplinary process.

 3.14.1.1 The appropriate manager in consultation with HR and PSD, will determine how best to handle the allegations, including consideration of initial scoping.
 A decision to proceed with an initial scoping exercise can only be taken if agreed by HR and PSD.